About CSHR

 • ESG & Human Rights Due Diligence

-• Governance & Oversight Design
+• Governance & Oversight Architecture

-• Executive and board-facing training
+• Executive and Board-Level Governance Training

 The Center for Sustainability and Human Rights provides advisory and training at the intersection of ESG, human rights, and governance.